eclipse-hono/hono/site/content/api/Device-Registration-API.md

 A response to an *assertion* request contains the [Standard Response Properties]({{< relref "#standard-response-properties" >}}).

-The body of the response message consists of a single *AMQP Value* section containing a UTF-8 encoded string representation of a single JSON object having the following properties:
+The body of the response message consists of a single *Data* section containing a UTF-8 encoded string representation of a single JSON object having the following properties:

 | Name             | Mandatory | Type          | Description |
 | :--------------- | :-------: | :------------ | :---------- |